 What a Trademark is:

 A trademark is a type of intellectual property that distinguishes and identifies the source of a good and/or service.
-Trademarks also assert one’s right to use a specific word, phrase, logo/symbol, design or a combination thereof in the market.
-In short, company’s use trademarks to distinguish one’s products/services from another.
+Trademarks also assert one’s right to use a specific word, phrase, logo/symbol, design, or a combination thereof, in the marketplace.
+In short, trademarks are used by companies to distinguish one’s products/services from another.

 The word “trademark” is generally used as an umbrella term to include both trademarks and service marks.
 More specifically, trademarks protect those marks that indicate the source of a good, rather than the source of a service.
 The protections provided under either a service or trademark vary slightly.
 This is because they are specific to the classes of goods/services they protect.